CUBRID/cubrid-manual/en/sql/tuning.rst

     .. code-block:: sql

         CREATE TABLE t(VeryLongColumnNameOfTypeInteger INT);
-        1 command(s) successfully processed.

-        CREATE INDEX idx ON t(VeryLongColumnNameOfTypeInteger) WHERE VeryLongColumnNameOfTypeInteger > 3 AND VeryLongColumnNameOfTypeInteger < 10 AND sqrt(VeryLongColumnNameOfTypeInteger) < 3 AND SQRT(VeryLongColumnNameOfTypeInteger) < 10;
+        CREATE INDEX idx ON t(VeryLongColumnNameOfTypeInteger)
+        WHERE VeryLongColumnNameOfTypeInteger > 3 AND VeryLongColumnNameOfTypeInteger < 10 AND
+        sqrt(VeryLongColumnNameOfTypeInteger) < 3 AND SQRT(VeryLongColumnNameOfTypeInteger) < 10;

         ERROR: before ' ; '
         The maximum length of filter predicate string must be 128.